 *To be provided by authors: Screen capture footage of the reflectivity software showing that the HT-GaN layer is ~2.5 nm thick, and then switching to the MOCVD software and switching the TMGa flow to the vent line and then to the idle line.

 Authors: Do you leave growth uninterrupted when ramping the substrate temperature to 1130 °C?
+Yes

 Afterwards, cool the newly-formed GaN template to room temperature and unload it from the reactor.
 [1-SCREEN] Slice the template into six equally-sized pieces.
 [2-MED]